Parmar7862/zama-commit-Task/README.md

 • Just Wait 5-10 Minutes Max

-• You now have more than 10 public commits visible on your profile ( Before 10 July ) — ready to use for Zama Developer Program.
+• You now have more than 10 public commits.

 Post Credit
 🙌 Guide Created by: [@EarnByAbhi](https://x.com/earnbyabhi)